Jens Ingwersen: Biography

-He was born at Aggersbøl in Vejle County, Denmark.
+Ingwersen was born at Aggersbøl in Vejle County, Denmark.

-He started his education at the Copenhagen Technical College from which he left in 1895.
+He began his education at the Copenhagen Technical College, from which he left in 1895.
 In the same year, he was admitted to the Royal Danish Academy of Fine Arts.
-He worked for various architectural and design firms including for Vilhelm Dahlerup in 1893–94, Gotfred Tvede in 1894-96 and Fritz Koch in 1896-1905 and at times at Caspar Leuning Borch.
+He worked for various architectural and design firms, including Vilhelm Dahlerup in 1893–94, Gotfred Tvede in 1894–96, Fritz Koch in 1896–1905, and at times at Caspar Leuning Borch.
+Ingwersen graduated from the Danish Art Academy in 1906.

-He had an independent architectural firm in Copenhagen in 1905, from 1919 with Jørgen V. Jepsen as a partner.
+He established an independent architectural firm in Copenhagen in 1905, with Jørgen V. Jepsen as a partner from 1919.

 He often appeared at the Charlottenborg Spring Exhibition.
-Ingwersen graduated from the Danish Art Academy in 1906.
-In 1917 he assisted Jens Christian Rantzau in a renovation of Krengerup manor on Funen.
+In 1917, he assisted Jens Christian Rantzau in a renovation of Krengerup manor on Funen.
 He was later made a Knight of the Dannebrog for his services to Danish architecture.